One for All: Universal Quantum Conic Programming Framework for Hard-Constrained Combinatorial Optimization Problems: Framework

 is a positive map.
 Therefore,

-are entries of $\ell \times \ell$ positive-semidefinite matrices $\mathbf{F}, \mathbf{G}, \mathbf{H} \in \PSD_{\ell}$.
+are entries of $\ell \times \ell$ positive-semidefinite matrices $\mathbf{F}, \mathbf{G}, \mathbf{H}$.
 We have thus transformed the original problem to a potentially smaller SDP formulated over $\PSD_{\ell}$, whose solution gives an upper bound on the original problem:

-We claim that solving \eqref{equation:CCOPMomMatSDP} instead of the seemingly more restricted \eqref{equation:GenQCPMatrixParameterOptimization} does ultimately not make a difference because the optimal solution of \eqref{equation:CCOPMomMatSDP} will be attained especially at a rank-one matrix $\mathbf{X}_{\text{opt}}$ which we may then translate into a parameter vector $\bm{\alpha} \in \C^{\ell}$ to reproduce the solution on the quantum device.
+As a special case of the complex Barvinok-Pataki rank bound~\cite{Huang2007ComplexMatrixDecompositionAndQuadraticProgramming}, the optimal solution to \eqref{equation:CCOPMomMatSDP} will be attained especially at a rank-one matrix $\mathbf{X}_{\text{opt}}$.
+The latter may then be translated into a parameter vector $\bm{\alpha} \in \C^{\ell}$ to reproduce the solution on the quantum device.
 More generally, the optimum for \eqref{equation:CCOPSDP} is attained at a pure state.
-The following lemma particularly covers both cased and holds when the inner-product over the set of hermitian (symmetric) matrices is destined to be the Frobenius inner-product on hermitian (symmetric) matrices; i.e., $\innerp{A}{\cdot} \mapsto \tr[\mathbf{A} \cdot]$. \begin{lemma} The semidefinite program \begin{taggedsubequations}{SDP} \end{taggedsubequations} over $\PSD_{N}$ with $F, G, H \succeq 0$ attains, if it is feasible, its optimal value at a rank-one matrix, i.e.\ $X_{\text{opt}} = x x^{\dag}$. \end{lemma}